 In this counseling answer:

-You have to ask yourself whether you are still committed to your wife and your children and whether you have imposed enough self-restraints that you will never again approach adultery, let alone engage in adulterous acts or relationships.
+• You have to ask yourself whether you are still committed to your wife and your children.
+Have you imposed enough self-restraints that you will never again approach adultery, let alone engage in adulterous acts or relationships?

 We thank you for your kind words.
-Please continue to make du`aa’ to Allah (swt) to accept our efforts, and please encourage your family and friends to visit the site and benefit from it.
+Please continue to make du`aa’ to Allah (swt) to accept our efforts.
+Please, encourage your family and friends to visit the site and benefit from it.

 Did you commit zina?
 Should you face the punishment?
 These and other questions are answered by our learned scholars in the Fatwa section.
 You may read further the link below and submit your own question to the scholars.